-(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4, the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5, the Vice President for Human Resources by authority of Executive Order No. 9, and the University Ombud by authority of Executive Order No. 18)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4, the Senior Vice President for Finance and Facilities by authority of Administrative Order No. 9, and the Vice President for Human Resources by authority of Executive Order No. 9)

-In the course of their education, employment, or use of University services, individuals may have complaints about the behavior of University employees, including complaints alleging that the behavior of University employees may have violated the University's non-discrimination and non-retaliation policies (Executive Order No. 31).
-This policy statement describes the processes the University will follow in responding to such complaints, referred to here as "complaints against employees."
+In the course of their education, employment, or use of University services, individuals may have complaints about the behavior of University of Washington employees or appointees (hereafter included in the term "employees"), including complaints alleging that the behavior of University employees may have violated the University's nondiscrimination and non-retaliation policies (Executive Order No. 31).
+This policy statement describes the processes individuals may use to lodge such complaints, referred to here as "complaints against employees."

 It is against University policy to penalize or retaliate against any party for his or her participation in these complaint processes.
-Employees will be given reasonable release time from their regular work schedules to participate in these processes, following notification of appropriate administrative personnel.
+The University provides employees reasonable release time from their regular work schedules to participate in these processes, following notification of appropriate administrative personnel.

 Complaints against University employees may be addressed using the following internal processes: